mk-os/talk-through-a-discord-webhook/README.md

 # talk through a discord bot
- technically a webhook but whatever main.py is the source code, you only need to download the exe for the program to work
+ Download the .exe and run to use it.
+The main.py is the source code. (also yes it is a discord webhook technically not a bot).